somedatapacket/docs.humio.com/content/appendix/instance_sizing.md

 On this setup, a 300GB/day ingest will use ~5% of your CPU load, so there is plenty of headroom for data spikes and running dashboards.

-Searches going beyond what fits in the OS-level filesystem caches are significantly slower, and depends on the disk I/O performance.
+Searches going beyond what fits in the OS-level filesystem caches are significantly slower, by a factor of 3-10, and depends on the disk I/O performance.
 We built Humio to run on local SSDs, so it is not (presently) optimized to run on high-latency EBS storage.
 But it will work.

 ## Rules of thumb

-- Assume data compresses 6x (test your setup and see, better compression means better performance).
+- Assume data compresses 9x (test your setup and see, better compression means better performance).
 - You need to be able to hold 48hrs of compressed data in 80% of you RAM.
 - You want enough hyper threads/vCPUs (each giving you 1GB/s search) to be able to search 24hrs of data in less than 10 seconds.
 - You need disk space to hold your compressed data.
 Never fill your disk more than 80%.

-> Example: your machine has 64G of ram, and 8 hyper threads (4 cores), 1TB of storage.
+> Example: Your machine has 64G of ram, and 8 hyper threads (4 cores), 1TB of storage.
-  Your machine can hold 307GB of ingest data compressed, and process 8GB/s.
-In this case that means that 10 seconds worth of query time will run through 80G of data.
-So this machine fits an 80G/day ingest, with +3 days data available for fast querying.
+  Your machine can hold 460GB of ingest data compressed in ram, and process 8GB/s.
+In this case that means that 10 seconds worth of query time will run through 80GB of data.
+So this machine fits an 80GB/day ingest, with +5 days data available for fast querying.
-  You can store 4.8TB of data before your disk is 80% full, corresponding to 60 days.
+  You can store 7.2TB of data before your disk is 80% full, corresponding to 90 days at 80GB/day ingest

 ## AWS Single Instance Humio